SvenjaCSch/alpaca_telegram_chatbot/README.md

 ## Results and Analysis

-The Tables above showed some basic word count statistics from the conversation dialogues, as well as the frequency of the "empathy act".
+The Tables above showed some basic word count statistics from the conversation dialogues and the frequency of the "empathy act."
+We have summarized all our analysis and evaluation in this Google Docs link: https://docs.google.com/spreadsheets/d/1ciNv4bCSziIkvMCQfAemF9Y8L64ewytwyzq-d-yjkpc/edit#gid=0
+The first three spreadsheets are the values of our empathy analysis and the overall score.
+The following spreadsheets contain the evaluation tables for every scenario.
+Furthermore, we have listed an overall overview of all the scenarios and conversations and their scores.
+Lastly, you can find our Rubric on which our evaluations are based.

 #### Bored
 | Prompt  | Evaluation Score | Number of meaningful turn-taking | Number of Words* | Number of Words from the Bot | Number of empathy act |